-One of the basic vinyasa or flow series in Yoga routines is the Sun Salutation.
-This series of foundational poses warms up all of the core muscle groups in the body.
+The Sun Salutation is a basic vinyasa or flow series in Yoga routines.
+This series of foundational poses warm up all of the core muscle groups in the body.
 The Sun Salutation also increases optimal blood flow to all areas of your body, including areas that may be tight or contracted from stress and tension.
 The ensuing release of tension will increase your energy level dramatically.
 If you move at a pace that is quick enough to raise your heart rate to a moderate aerobic level, you will burn calories and improve the functioning of your cardiovascular system.

-Many of the poses that are part of the Sun Salutation flow series are also very strengthening.
-A great way to increase the aerobic and strengthening effectiveness of the Sun Salutation is to incorporate strengthening moves as you link the poses together with a vinyasa flow.
-One way to do this is to practice leg raises while you are in Downward Facing Dog before you move into the next standing posture.
+Many poses part of the Sun Salutation flow series are also very strengthening.
+A great way to increase the aerobic and strengthening effects of the Sun Salutation is to incorporate strengthening moves as you link the poses together with a vinyasa flow.
+One way to do this is to practice leg raises while in Downward Facing Dog before moving into the next standing posture.

 Adding Leg Raises into the Sun Salutation

 After warming up with several basic Sun Salutations, you will be ready to include leg raises into your Yoga flow.
-When you are in Downward Facing Dog, pause and shift your left foot in a few inches towards the center of your mat.
+In Downward Facing Dog, pause and shift your left foot a few inches toward the center of your mat.
 With your body weight evenly distributed between your hands, raise your right leg behind you with your next inhale.
 Keep your toes pointing towards the floor.

 Slowly bring your right knee towards your right arm.
-Hold for several seconds and then raise your right leg behind you again.
-Repeat two more times and then transition into your next standing posture by bringing your right leg forward on your Yoga mat.
-When you are ready to move into the same asana on the left hand side, pause in Downward Facing Dog and practice three leg raises with your left leg.
-If you incorporate three leg raises on each side before each standing asana, you will tone, sculpt and shape your body very effectively.
+Hold for several seconds, and then raise your right leg behind you again.
+Repeat twice and then transition into your next standing posture by bringing your right leg forward on your Yoga mat.
+When you are ready to move into the same asana on the left-hand side, pause in Downward Facing Dog and practice three leg raises with your left leg.
+If you incorporate three leg raises on each side before each standing asana, you will effectively tone, sculpt, and shape your body.

 Yoga for weight loss is a reality with flowing postures, but that’s not the whole story.
 A yogic lifestyle with healthy eating, regular walking, and regular sleep patterns can combine to help anyone at any age.
-Please know that we are not referring to an instant or yo-yo type diet.
+Please know that we are not referring to an instant or yo-yo-type diet.
 Yogic diets are plant-based and wholesome and offer complete nutrition.
 This does not mean you have to become a vegan or vegetarian.
-That said, a lot of health problems would be less prominent if we took a good portion of heathy vegetables first, while cutting back on refined carbohydrates and meat.
+That said, many health problems would be less prominent if we took a good portion of healthy vegetables first while cutting back on refined carbohydrates and processed food.

 © Copyright – Aura Wellness Center – Publications Division

-See our testimonials to find out what our graduates have to say about our selection of affordable yoga teacher certification programs.
+See our testimonials to find out what our graduates have to say about our affordable yoga teacher certification programs selection.

 by Leslie Kaminoff and Amy Matthews